xuetengcode/fold_parallax/README.md

 16 - Hand controllers:

-	- Button "X" (left hand): calibration based on your current position and orientation;
+	- Button "X" (left hand): to calibrate based on your current position and orientation;

-	- Button "A" (right hand): next step - visualize the scene when blackout (static), or enter data and go blackout when the scene is presented;
+	- Button "A" (right hand): to proceed - visualize the scene when blackout (static), or enter data and go blackout when the scene is presented;

-	- Button "B" (right hand): terminate the entire experiment when the scene is presented.
+	- Button "B" (right hand): to terminate the entire experiment when the scene is presented.

 17 - After you are done with all 4 experiments, zip the "output" folder and email me your data.